stayfor21/Warning-system-with-GSM/docs/firmware-architecture.md

 In Alarm mode, the firmware:

-- opens the emergency door;
+* opens the emergency door;
-- keeps the door open;
+* keeps the door open;
-- activates FIRE animation;
+* activates FIRE animation;
-- activates moving red way indication;
+* activates moving red way indication;
-- sets luster LEDs to maximum brightness;
+* sets luster LEDs to maximum brightness;
-- activates buzzer alarm if enabled;
+* activates buzzer alarm if enabled;
-- sends or simulates SMS alerts;
+* sends or simulates SMS alerts;
-- prints alarm reason to Serial Monitor.
+* prints alarm reason to Serial Monitor.

 The system remains in Alarm mode until safe conditions are stable for the configured reset time.

+In the original workflow diagram, this corresponds to the branch where a dangerous condition is detected and the system opens the door, displays FIRE indication and activates red warning light.

 ## Fault Mode Behavior